This couple picked their wedding date based on the weather in Iceland

 If you want to invite guests to your elopement, you may also need to consider your friends and family, and their schedules!
 If there are people who you really want to be by your side on the day you elope, it can be helpful to talk to them about when the best time for you to tie the knot might be.

-Cool Dates to Consider for Your Elopement
+Cool Dates To Consider for Your Elopement

 How to pick a wedding date - cool dates to consider: anniversary